bajamircea/cpp-play/src/cpp_util_lib/unique_handle.md

 It's a RAII minimalist wrapper for C API handles (resource cleanup of resources coming from C APIs).
 Think: like `std::unique_ptr`, but for C API handles.

-`std::unique_handle` is really simple, minimalistic code; I recomment you have a look and read it (ignore the concept definitions at the top on a first read, they are meant to help ensure it's used correctly).
+`std::unique_handle` is really simple, minimalistic code; I recommend you have a look and read it (ignore the concept definitions at the top on a first read, they are meant to help ensure it's used correctly).